QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 		# Example how to extract a variable by name from the simulation, call as often as needed with different variable names, extracting rpm and time in the lines below
 		rpm = QBLADE.getCustomData_at_num(b"Rotational Speed [rpm]",0,0)
-		time = QBLADE.getCustomData_at_num(b"Time [s]",0,0) #example how to extract the variable 'Time' by name from the simulation AoA = QBLADE.getCustomData_at_num(b"Angle of Attack at 0.25c (at section) Blade 1 [deg]",0.85,0) #example how to extract the variable 'Angle of Attack' by name at 85% blade length from the simulation
+		time = QBLADE.getCustomData_at_num(b"Time [s]",0,0) #example how to extract the variable 'Time' by name from the simulation AoA = QBLADE.getCustomData_at_num(b"Angle of Attack at 0.25c (at section) BLD_1 [deg]",0.85,0) #example how to extract the variable 'Angle of Attack' by name at 85% blade length from the simulation

 		# Example how to extract a 3 length double array with the x,y,z windspeed components at a global position of x=-50,Y=0,Z=100m from the simulation
 		windspeed = (c_double * 3)(0,0,0)